 Wingate Studio focuses on copper plate intaglio etching, and specializes in aquatint as a means of creating fields of color.
-We ink the plates and wipe them by hand according to the traditional technique.
-Artists are encouraged to experiment within and beyond the bounds of intaglio etching when working in the studio with our master printers.
-Our studio is set up to flow from the aquatint and etching rooms, to the inking and plate wiping room, to the printing and press room, and finally to the print dryer and paper storage room.
+We ink the plates and wipe them by hand according to traditional techniques.
+We encourage artists to experiment within and beyond the bounds of intaglio etching when working in the studio with our master printers.
+Our studio is set up to flow from the aquatint and etching rooms, then to the inking and plate wiping room, next to the printing and press room, and finally to the print dryer and paper storage room.
 Our main etching press is a motorized Le Deuil that once belonged to famed printmaker Aldo Crommelynck, and traveled from his studio in Paris, France to ours in the ’90’s.
 Wingate Studio is also home to a wood shop and french tool press that can accommodate both monoprinting and woodcuts.
 We have a band saw for hand cutting plates, as well as access to a high-tech water jet facility that enables us to cut larger plates into specific shapes.
 Continue below for more detailed descriptions of processes regularly used during projects at Wingate Studio.

 Overview of Copper Plate Processes